umbraco/UmbracoDocs/marketplace-and-integrations/integrations/algolia.md

 * Search-Only API key - a public API key used on the frontend for performing search queries.
 * Admin API key - used on the backend for create, update or delete operations on the indices.

-More details on other use cases for the Algolia API keys can be found [here](https://www.algolia.com/doc/guides/security/api-keys/#predefined-api-keys).
+More details on other use cases for the Algolia API keys can be found in [the Algolia Docs](https://www.algolia.com/doc/guides/security/api-keys/#predefined-api-keys).

 ## Working with the integration